May 04, 2026 - minute readminutes read

 While genetics and age play a role in developing hypertension, several factors are well within your control to reduce your risk of developing high blood pressure.

-Let’s take a look at what hypertension is, why it’s a condition that should be taken seriously, and how improving your oral health can greatly reduce your risk.
+Let’s take a look at what hypertension is, why it’s a condition that should be taken seriously, and how improving your oral health can support overall cardiovascular health.

 Hypertension, also known as high blood pressure, is a medical condition characterised by elevated blood pressure levels in the arteries.
 Blood pressure is the force exerted by the blood on the walls of the arteries as it flows through them.